 Barbara (she/her) joined the staff of Therapy Matcher in 1995, and has been Director since 2004.
 Barbara is also the Director of Clinical Practice at the Massachusetts Chapter of the National Association of Social Workers.
 She is a clinical social worker with over 30 years of professional experience.
 Barbara has worked providing therapy, assessments, and case management for individuals and groups in a variety of settings, including outpatient clinics, schools, residential treatment centers, and outreach programs.
 She received her MSW from Boston University School of Social Work in 1985.

-Ilana (she/her) is a long-time member of Therapy Matcher, and has served on the Commission for a number of years.
-Ilana has a full-time, insurance-based practice, with a commitment to take commercial and public plans.
+Shoshana (she/her) is a long-time member of Therapy Matcher, and has served on the Commission for a number of years.
+Shoshana has a full-time, insurance-based practice, with a commitment to take commercial and public plans.
 She has particular specialty with the LGBTQIA+ community.
-Ilana received her MSW from Smith College School for Social Work.
+Shoshana received her MSW from Smith College School for Social Work.